 You can design it like this in the front-end template (such as the article detail page):

-1. Firstly,userDetailLabel gets the user group ID of the currently logged-in user.
+1. First, throughuserDetailTag to obtain the user group ID of the currently logged-in user.

-3. Finally, useifTags associate user permission levels with contentReadLevelcompare.
+3. Finally, useifTags will link user permission levels with contentReadLevel.

-If the user's permission level is lower than the content reading level, only the summary of the content will be displayed, and the user will be prompted to upgrade to VIP; if the user's permission level meets the requirements, the complete content will be displayed.
+If the user's permission level is lower than the content reading level, only the summary of the content will be displayed, and prompt the user to upgrade to VIP; if the user's permission level meets the requirements, the full content will be displayed.

-An simplified but practical template logic might look like this:
+A simplified but practical template logic might look something like this:

 {% userDetail currentUser with name="Id" %} {# 获取当前用户的ID,如果未登录则为0 #}